tigawanna/utilities/README.md

 Built this app to fix the issue i had when making utilities meter readings across the building we were managing.

-The process would begin with a printedcout spreadsheet of the shop name with their respective meters and a spot for thier readings .
+The process would begin with a printed spreadsheet of the shop names with their respective meters and a spot for thier readings.

-The job aws simple , populate the empty spots. but it was very common to be doubtful because some of the meters would be foggy from the inside or just hard to read , referencing the former readings would be helpfull but doing it manually could wind up beig as eronious and require maximum attention
+The job was simple , populate the empty spots. but it was very common to be doubtful because some of the meters would be foggy from the inside or just hard to read , referencing the former readings would be helpfull but doing it manually could wind up being as eronious and require full attention

-so i came up with the idea of just puttingit all a database and have a dashboard for it.
+so i came up with the idea of just putting it all a database and have a dashboard for it.

 ### frontend
 React SPA with vite and typescript